How to rent an apartment in Warsaw, Poland – MUST READ!

 Rental Agencies I know and trust:

-- www.pepehousing.com, this is a group of ex Erasmus providing quality apartments to students.
-The price is slightly higher than average, but you are guaranteed to get a nice place and you can get your place for a medium-term period (like 5 months, which is difficult in the open market).
-It’s a great option if you are looking for a place to stay during your ERASMUS (VALID ONLY IN FEBRUARY 2019: we got a 60% Pepe Housing promo code for you: ODD18).
+www.pepehousing.com, this is a group of ex Erasmus providing quality apartments to students.
+The price is slightly higher than average, but you are guaranteed to get a nice place for a medium-term period (like 5 months, which is difficult in the open market).
+It’s a great option if you are looking for a place to stay during your ERASMUS.
+Take advantage of this 10% Pepe Housing promo code:

 How to avoid scams and ugly surprises while looking for an apartment